Preserving Privacy and Security in Federated Learning: System and Security model

 \textbf{Design goals.} Besides the security aspects, our design also aims to address unique challenges in federated learning, including operating on high-dimensional vectors and users dropping out.
 With respect to the threat model, we summarize the design goals as follows:

-\begin{itemize} \item The server learns nothing except what can be inferred from $\Bar{x}$.
-Each user does not learn anything about the others' inputs. \item The server can verify that $\Bar{x}$ is the sum of clean models. \item The protocol operates efficiently on high-dimensional vectors and is robust to users dropping out. \item Maintain undisrupted service (i.e., liveness) in case a small subset of users deviate from the protocol. \end{itemize}
+\begin{enumerate} \item The server learns nothing except what can be inferred from $\Bar{x}$. \item Each user does not learn anything about the others' inputs. \item The server can verify that $\Bar{x}$ is the sum of clean models. \item The protocol operates efficiently on high-dimensional vectors \item Robust to users dropping out. \item Maintain undisrupted service (i.e., liveness) in case a small subset of users deviate from the protocol. \end{enumerate}